Kenneth95Lo/schoolmanage/README.md

 ### 4.RETRIEVE NOTIFICATIONS

+Notes:
-Notes: When student (even being @mentioned) is not suspended, it will show in the results.
+When student (even being @mentioned) is not suspended, it will show in the results.
+Will capture email only when mentioned with '@'

 API Endpoint:
 `api/retrievefornotifications`